astridv/FrontendMentorChallenges/price-grid-component/README.md

 ## Welcome! 👋

+This is a responsive grid component made with HTML and CSS.
 Check out my solution here: https://frontend-mentor-challenges-teal.vercel.app/

 ## The challenge